AdamBromiley/percy/README.md

 - The [GNU Multiple Precision Complex Library](http://www.multiprecision.org/mpc/home.html) (MPC)

 ## Installation
 `make` from the project's root directory to build the `libpercy.so` shared object.
-To enable arbitray-precision floating-point parsing with the MPFR and MPC libraries, build with `make mp` instead.
+To enable multiple-precision floating-point parsing with the MPFR and MPC libraries, build with `make mp` instead.

 For use with programs, refer to the following example: